YINI-lang/YINI-spec/NEW-YINI-Specification.md

+# Specification for YINI formal grammar
-# YINI specification version 1.0.0 Beta 2 + Updates
+Version: v1.0.0 Beta 2 + Updates

-> **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 18.
+> **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 9.2.
 Versioning).

 ## Table of Contents
 ### 1. Introduction